 Running is another easy exercise to do outdoors.
 All you need is a pair of running trainers and some active wear.
 It’s also perfect to do with kids too.
 My eight year old daughter loves to go for a run around the block, or two, with me.
 We don’t go as far as I would on my own, but it’s ideal to introduce her to running and great bonding time.
 Sometimes she’ll cycle and I’ll run!

 If you have a bike then you can still cycle in your local area.
-Just don’t drive to cycle paths far away as you may be hit with a fine of £200 for breaching local lockdown rules!
+If you don’t then now is a good time to start, as the roads and paths are clearer than ever.
+You can get bikes, cycling equipment, and safety gear from most retailers – don’t forget to check sites like Raise to see if any stores have discounts going and get started with a new pastime in the fresh air.
+Just don’t drive to cycle paths that are far away as you may be hit with a fine for breaching local lockdown rules!
+Check the local lockdown rules before you go too far.
 Cycling is great for the kids too.
 Sometimes kids will find going for a walk, or at least the idea, boring, but they’ll be more excited to go out on their bikes.
+Just remember to get them into their safety and visibility equipment!

 If the kids have scooters then whizzing round the block is great fun.
 Pop your running shoes on to keep up!